aliciapflaumer/full-stack-project/checklist.md

 5. [] Test that you can create a book via the Web UI
 6. [ DONE ] Confirm that request ran on backend with appropriate HTTP status code 201

-# September 24, 2017
+# September 25, 2017

 # READ (GET)

-1. [] HTML for get all books button
+1. [ DONE ] HTML for get all books button
+2. [] events.js for get book
+3. [] api.js for get book
+4. [] ui.js for get book
-2. [] Test that you can display a books table via the Web UI
+5. [] Test that you can display a books table via the Web UI
-3. [ DONE ] Confirm that request ran on backend with appropriate HTTP status code returns 200
+6. [ DONE ] Confirm that request ran on backend with appropriate HTTP status code returns 200

 # DELETE